 Incidents of bullying, motivated by racism, are likely to stifle the potential of students in attainment and subsequently affect their life chances in the future.
 The capability of teachers to deal with bullying incidents is therefore of vital importance so that schools are environments in which children prosper, not ones they fear or avoid.
-A report compiled by Show Racism the Red Card, on bullying in schools found that 83% of the 48 teachers completed the questionnaire said they had witnessed racist attitudes or behaviour amongst the students, including name calling, and stereotyping.
-In addition, 31% of respondents admitted to witnessing racist attitudes or behaviour among teachers.12
+A report compiled by Show Racism the Red Card on bullying in schools found that 83% of 48 teachers who completed a survey questionnaire said they had witnessed racist attitudes or behaviour amongst students, including name calling and stereotyping.
+In addition, 31% of respondents admitted to witnessing racist attitudes or behaviour among teachers.17